 \subsection{Experimental Setup}

-\paragraph{Languages.} We experiment with 8 languages: English (en), Tagalog (tl), Icelandic (is), Danish (da), Indonesian (id), Tamil (ta), Greek (el), Chinese (zh), and their information is shown in Table~\ref{tab:lang}.
-According to \textsc{Flores}101 \cite{DBLP:journals/corr/abs-2106-03193}, Icelandic, Tamil, and Tagalog are \textit{low-resource} ($\leq$ 1M bitext), while Danish, Greek, Chinese, and Indonesian are \textit{mid-resource} ($\leq$ 100M bitext).
+\paragraph{Languages.} We experiment with 8 languages: English (en), Tagalog (tl), Icelandic (is), Danish (da), Indonesian (id), Tamil (ta), Greek (el), Chinese (zh).
+The data statistics are shown in Table~\ref{tab:lang}.
+According to \textsc{Flores}101 \citep{DBLP:journals/corr/abs-2106-03193}, Icelandic, Tamil, and Tagalog are \textit{low-resource} ($\leq$ 1M bitext), while Danish, Greek, Chinese, and Indonesian are \textit{mid-resource} ($\leq$ 100M bitext).
 Tagalog, Icelandic, Danish, and Indonesian are Latin languages and thus share scripts with English; while Tamil, Greek, and Chinese are non-Latin.

 \paragraph{Translations.} We conduct English-centric bilingual translations in 14 directions: en-tl, tl-en, en-is, is-en, en-da, da-en, en-id, id-en, en-ta, ta-en, en-el, el-en, en-zh, zh-en.
 We train one translation model for each direction.